-Relatively estimating the time to complete tasks is an approach that can reduce stress and give you a general idea of time, instead of estimating with precision up to an hour and a day.
+Relatively estimating the time to complete tasks is an approach that can reduce stress and give you a general idea of time, instead of estimating with precision.

 When gathering with your teams and conducting a Sprint Planning meeting to estimate the time needed for your upcoming work, set aside a time that is measurable with relative value for each task.

 Some teams prefer T-shirt sizes.
 Others prefer the so-called "Story Points", which is a time measurement system using numerical values.

 "Story Points" is derived from the concept of "User Story".
 We mentioned User Stories many times.
 In project management, tasks are usually called "tasks".
 In product management and Scrum practices, however, tasks and User Stories are different things.
 This is because tasks are based on User Stories.

 The entire product that your development team is working on is told in the form of user stories.
 Instead of describing the scope of the project and writing huge documents of requirements and quality, the Product Owner role simply "tells stories" of all the work that needs to be done.
 These "stories" are told from the point of view of the product’s users.

 Fibonacci numbers are often used as the standard for Story Points, which are used for work sizing:

 If a project manager listed the task "Creating a Product On/Off Button" and it had an estimated development time of 1 day, the Product Manager or the Product Owner would write a User Story with the content "As a product user, I need to turn on and off the product. " The Product Manager or the Product Owner will then consult with the technical teams, and they together estimate the development time required as Story Points 3.